|You Should Write a Book||

 Answer If a publisher or agent asks to see your manuscript, send it as a Word doc or PDF.
 Make sure you have one inch margins, don't use a fancy font they can't read, make sure your name and contact information are on the first page, and set a header throughout the manuscript at the top-right with your book title and name.
 Be sure to include page numbers in case they print it out.

 Include a cover letter addressed to the person who requested it, stating that you are sending the manuscript in response to his or her request.
 If you email it at their request, you may include "Requested material" in the subject line.
 Make sure your grammar and punctuation are as perfect as you can make it.
 Only start sending out the manuscript when you are absolutely sure its the best you can do.
 You may not get another chance.

 Time moves slower in the publishing world.
 Usually publishers and agents are not in a hurry for your manuscript.
 In most cases they would rather wait a few more days or weeks if it means you will get it right before you send it.

 Question: How long should I wait before contacting the publisher to see if they got my manuscript?

-Answer Do not contact a publisher to see if they received your manuscript.
+Answer Do not contact a publisher to ask if they received your manuscript.
 In fact, just cool your heels until they contact you.
-If you want confirmation of receipt, you can ask the post office to add a confirmation of delivery receipt to your package for an extra fee.
-Authors used to enclose a self-addressed post card for the publisher to drop in the mail, but better to go with the post office confirmation and just trust that the publisher has received, and is considering, your book.
+Just trust that the publisher has received, and is considering, your book.

 How Can I Overcome Writer's Block?